 Due to this evolution of both substantive laws and general attitudes towards international arbitration, and considering the starting point decades ago, most authors concede that Latin America has made significant improvements in favour of international arbitration.
 As one commentator noted, there is finally a ‘comfortable place for international arbitration in Latin America.’
 Others conclude that the region has built a ‘resilient framework.’

 While this is indeed advancement, in a recent survey by Queen Mary University, the preferences of users of international arbitration showed that Latin American cities are still far from being considered preferred seats of arbitration.
 Instead, London, Paris, Hong Kong, Geneva, Singapore and New York remain the top choices.
-Importantly, Miami appears to be the new preferred seat for disputes relating to Latin American parties, as the arbitrations seated in Miami under the American Arbitration Association and International Center for Dispute Resolution rules more than doubled in the past four years, and ICC statistics demonstrate that Miami has consolidated itself as the second preferred seat in United States.
+Importantly, Miami appears to be the new preferred seat for disputes relating to Latin American parties, as the arbitrations seated in Miami under the American Arbitration Association and International Center for Dispute Resolution rules more than doubled in the past four years, and ICC statistics demonstrate that Miami has consolidated itself as one of the preferred seats in United States.
 This is also driven by the number of cases relating to Latin American parties, which increases year-by-year, as companies from the region become repeat players in the system.
-For example, in the 2015 ICC Statistics report, 17 per cent of the cases filed that year related to Latin American parties.
+For example, in the 2015 ICC Statistics report, 17 per cent of the cases filed that year related to Latin American parties, and per the latest ICC Statistics report, in 2016 the number of cases involving Latin American parties increased by 15 per cent.

 The Queen Mary University survey also addressed the key elements that make it so difficult to change users’ preferred seats.
 According to that study, the most important factors that parties consider when choosing their arbitral seat are: ‘(1) neutrality and impartiality of the local legal system; (2) national arbitration law; and (3) track record for enforcing agreements to arbitrate and arbitral awards.’